 The 5th District is Budapest’s downtown neighbourhood.
 It follows the Danube River with the Neo-Gothic Parliament at the top and the Great Market Hall at the other end.
 There are many offices, government institutions, and tourist attractions in the area so it’s great for sightseeing and lunch specials, and you’re unlikely to be disturbed at night.

 The 5th is where I recommend most people stay.
 Major sights in the neighbourhood include the Parliament, the Chain Bridge and St Stephen’s Basilica.
-The wide streets are lined with restored 19th centuries buildings and there’s also some pretty crazy Art Nouveau architecture, which I mention in my Budapest guide.
+The wide streets are lined with restored 19th century buildings and there’s also some pretty crazy Art Nouveau architecture.

 From the 5th you can walk to Buda Castle, the Jewish Quarter, Vorosmarty Square, and get the metro to Szechenyi Baths and just about anywhere else.
 Everything is close by and I honestly don’t think you can find a better location, especially for a short stay.